Why report my incident online?

 A known suspect is when you or someone else knows the person or knows where to find the person who committed the crime.
 Examples include; knowing the person’s name or the license plate number of the vehicle the suspect was in.
-If you have a known suspect involved in your incident, please attend the Medicine Hat Police Service in person or call 403-529-8481 to file your report.
+If you have a known suspect involved in your incident, please call 403-529-8481 to file your report.

 What if I have a suspect description?

-A "suspect description" is not considered a "known suspect".
+A "suspect description" or CCTV footage, is not considered a "known suspect".
 A suspect description can be included in the incident description when entering an online report, assuming the incident fulfills the other online reporting criteria.

 What happens if I find something left behind by the suspect?

 Items that are left behind by the suspect may help to identify him/her.
 If there is evidence, do not file a report online.
-Attend the Medicine Hat Police Service in person or call 403-529-8481 to report this incident.
+Call 403-529-8481 to report this incident.

 What if I require a police file number for insurance purposes?